 If you seek a chicken that will produce a fair number of eggs, the Sapphire Gem hen is an excellent egg layer.
 These birds were specifically bred to be good layers and are not really meant to be meat producing livestock.

 A healthy, fully mature Sapphire Gem hen will often lay close to 300 eggs in a year, or, four to five eggs a week.
-According to Best Farm Animals, they will begin to produce eggs between 18 and 24 weeks old.
+They will begin to produce eggs between 18 and 24 weeks old.

 Because this breed is sometimes confused with the Sapphire chicken, some mistakenly think the Sapphire Gem produces blue eggs.
 However, unlike the small white Sapphire chicken, the Sapphire Gem hen produces brown eggs.
 With year round laying habits, this prolific bird will keep you busy collecting eggs in every season.
 Eggs produced by the Sapphire Gem hen are large or extra large in size.